hbctraining/Training-modules/RShiny/lessons/css/css_radioButtons.md

 | `box-shadow` | The shadow of the box outlining the text space ([reference](css_input_option_reference.md#box-shadow)) |
 | `text-shadow` | The shadow of the text within the text space ([reference](css_input_option_reference.md#text-shadow)) |

-# radioButtons Selection Labels
+## radioButtons Choice Labels

-An example CSS entry for the radioButtons selections labels is below:
+An example CSS entry for the radioButtons choice labels is below:

 ```
 /* radioButtons Options*/